mhoeher/opentodolist/homepage/opentodolist/_posts/2018-01-31-opentodolist-3.5-has-been-release.md

 date: 2018-01-31T00:00:00+01:00
 ---

-This is the first version of OpenTodoList release in 2018.
+This is the first version of OpenTodoList released in 2018.
 And of course, we start with some cool new features!

 ## Changelog

-* Localization support: The app can not be translated into other languages.
+* Localization support: The app can now be translated into other languages.
 Currently, translations to German are available.
 * Selecting images to add to a library is now much improved: On Android, you can now select an image e.g. from the Gallery.
 On other platforms, a native file selection dialog is used instead.
 * A sync is now triggered when you change items in a library.
 This ensures that changes end up on a server as quick as possibe and can be synchronized to your other devices.
 * You can now set due dates on your items.